monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 -   Extract the .zip file (in case of Windows) or the .tar.bz2 file (in case of Linux or Mac OS X) to the whitelisted directory / folder.

-*Note:* if you're using Windows and did not install custom anti virus software, Windows Defender is, most likely, acting as active anti virus software.
+*Note:* If you're using Windows and did not install custom antivirus software, most likely Windows Defender is working as your active antivirus software.

 -   The first time you start the wallet you must give permission to